 Most modern web-based repository hosting systems such as BitBucket, GitHub, and GitLab provide integrated issue tracking systems and support most, if not all, of the capabilities listed above.

 This article lists issue tracking tools that are most frequently used by scientific software developers.
 However, in addition to issue tracking software, there exist several other options, such as trouble ticket systems used by HelpDesks across organizations.
 Some popular ones are ServiceNow, Remedy, Salesforce, Samanage, Wrike, etc.

 Wikipedia has an extensive page comparing various issue tracking systems that are in use today.

 Popular Issue Tracking Software

 The following is a short list of issue tracking software used or recommended by scientific software developers in the high-performance computing.

 JIRA by Atlassian

 JIRA is a proprietary issue tracking product, developed by Atlassian.
-It provides bug tracking, issue tracking, and project managment functions.
-According to Atlassian, Jira is used for issue tracking and project managment by over 75,000 customers in 122 countries around the globe and is a mature, usable software product.
+It provides bug tracking, issue tracking, and project management functions.
+According to Atlassian, Jira is used for issue tracking and project management by over 75,000 customers in 122 countries around the globe and is a mature, usable software product.
 Thousands of teams choose JIRA to capture and organize issues, assign work, and follow team activity.

 Tracker by PhaseWare

 Tracker is another well-established issue tracking product, which supports organization needs.
 Its issue tracking solution provides a customizable and configurable, responsive tool that can help a project streamline the issue tracking process, effectively manage the workload, and increase productivity.

 Bugzilla is a web-based general-purpose bugtracker and testing tool originally developed and used by the Mozilla project and licensed under the Mozilla Public License.
 Bugzilla is server software designed to help manage software development.
 Its features include excellent security to protect confidentiality, integrated email capabilities, and advanced query tools that can remember searches.

 Bitbucket is built for professional teams and is a distributed version control system that makes it easy for one to collaborate with their team.